rikuf2/basic-csharp/src/content/index.md

 ## Attending the course

 To attend the course, you do not have to be a student in Centria University of Applied science.
-All the material and exercises are available online, except for the final exam.
+All the material and exercises are available online.

+## Registering to Open University course

+You can register to the course from [this page: https://tki.centria.fi/koulutus/basics-of-programming-with-c-2021-2022/6681](https://tki.centria.fi/koulutus/basics-of-programming-with-c-2021-2022/6681)

 ## Learning goals and grading